der-jd/il_apr_comparator/README.md

 [![CircleCI](https://circleci.com/gh/der-jd/il_apr_comparator.svg?style=shield&circle-token=8d10a608bd794e76c975b0bdedae7e1600c81cdc)](https://circleci.com/gh/der-jd/il_apr_comparator)

 This tool gets the annual percentage rates (APRs) of the crypto currency liquidity mining pools from `Bake` (https://app.bake.io/liquidity-mining).
-Then it calculates for a given period of time the impermanent losses (ILs) of these pools and compares them with the according APRs.
+Then it calculates for a given period of time the impermanent losses (ILs) of the specified pools and compares them with the according APRs.
 In the end it sends a notification to subscribers informing about the differences between IL and APR and the resulting yield.

 ## Architecture and application specifics